 Any dietary source of calcium will count toward the child’s daily intake, but low-fat milk is clearly the most efficient and readily available.
 Lactose-free milk, soy and rice drinks have recently become more easily obtainable and less expensive.

 In addition to milk, there are a variety of foods that contain calcium and can help children get sufficient levels of calcium in their daily diet.
 Some examples include:

 |Beans and peas||Tofu, peanuts, peas, black beans, baked beans|

 |Miscellaneous||Sesame seeds, blackstrap molasses, corn tortillas, almonds, brown sugar|

 Vitamin D is also necessary to allow the body to absorb the calcium.
 In the US, milk is fortified with Vitamin D, and a few other foods are sometimes also vitamin D-fortified (such as some types of cereal and bread).
 This vitamin occurs naturally in only a few foods, such as fatty fish (salmon, sardines) and egg yolks.
 In addition to dietary sources, sunlight can provide the body with Vitamin D as it is synthesized through the skin.

-- Read more about Nutrition and Diet Tips
+- Read more about Lifestyle and Diet Tips for Healthy Bones